The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Her scenes are natural, with intense floral designs.
 And her portraits feel enchanted and magical.
 The models appear to be royalty of the forest.
 Or they are the human embodiment of the forest itself.

-Her images are rich in colour and lush in texture.
+Her images are rich in color and lush in texture.
 There’s a blend of modern fashion photography and classical paintings.
 And her work is reminiscent of John Everett Millais’s Ophelia.

 Joel Robison is a Canadian artist who brings a sense of fun into his fantasy photography.
 He has a wonderful imagination.
 And he’s a superb technical artist.